Konstruktionist/fish/README.md

 * **bup**
 Three consecutive commands to keep homebrew up to date and lean.
 `brew update`, `brew upgrade` and finally `brew cleanup`.
-This will update *everything* that is installed via a brew command for which a newer version is availlable.
+This will update *everything* that is installed via a brew command for which a newer version is available.
 * **cdl**
 Change to a directory and list its contents with a long listing.
 * **chosts**